Why Most Home Warranties Don't Cover Your Roof

 - Water intrusion from normal wear and tear

-- Dry rot (select providers like American Home Shield)
+- Dry rot and freeze/thaw damage (select providers like American Home Shield)

 What Is Almost Always Excluded